-The underlying technique that we use is the same as in \cite{Bennink, Shi}\textemdash we attempt to make the joint spectral amplitude Gaussian in signal and idler frequency space.
-This is done by writing the joint spectral intensity (mod-square of the JSA) in the form
+The underlying technique we use is the same as in \cite{Bennink, Shi, Vicent}\textemdash we attempt to make the joint spectral amplitude Gaussian in signal and idler frequency space (or elliptical with major and minor axes aligned to the signal and idler frequency axes).
+This is done by writing the joint spectral intensity (modulus-square of the JSA) in the form

 where $\Omega_j$ are the frequency detunings of the signal ($s$) and idler ($i$) photons from their phase-matched values.
 The spectral correlations are removed when $\delta_{si}\xrightarrow{}0$.
 We demonstrate the efficacy of this method in Sec.~\ref{Sec:TuneProp}.